bluefoxr/COINr/paper/paper.md

 Composite indicators (CIs) are aggregations of indicators that aim to measure complex, multi-dimensional and typically socio-economic concepts such as sustainable development [@HDI2020], innovation [@dutta2020global], globalisation [@becker2021exploring], gender equality [@EM2030] and many more.
 CIs are very widely used in policy-making and by international organisations, but are equally well-covered in academic literature [@el2019building; @stefana2021composite; @linden2021_weighting].
 They are often used to rank and benchmark countries or regions to help direct policy making, but are also frequently used for advocacy [@cobham2015financial].

-The construction of a composite indicator includes a number of statistical and data processing steps.
 The *COINr* package, introduced in this article, aims to provide a harmonised development environment for composite indicators that includes all common operations from indicator selection, data treatment and imputation up to aggregation, presentation of results and sensitivity analysis.
 COINr enables development, visualisation and exploration of methodological variations, and encourages transparency and reproducibility.

 # Statement of need

 ## Existing tools

-Although it is hard to say for sure which tools are mostly used for constructing composite indicators, from the experience of the authors, the majority of CIs are built using Microsoft Excel, although in some cases the data processing may be done partially or entirely in R, Python or similar.

-Some dedicated tools exist however: in Excel, the *COIN Tool* is a spreadsheet-based system which allows users to build and analyse a composite indicator [@COINTool].
+Some dedicated tools for composite indicators exist: in Excel, the *COIN Tool* is a spreadsheet-based system which allows users to build and analyse a composite indicator [@COINTool].
 In MATLAB, there are some packages addressing specific parts of index development: the *CIAO* package uses a nonlinear regression and optimisation approach to tune weights to agree with expert opinions [@CIAOtool].
-In R there is an existing package for composite indicator development, called *compind* [@compindPackage].
-This has some sophisticated tools for weighting, particularly relating to data envelopment analysis approaches, as well as a number of aggregation functions.
-However, this is arguably more a toolbox of useful functions for constructing composite indicators, and gives no special consideration to hierarchical structures, uncertainty and sensitivity analysis, and so on.
+In R there is an existing package for composite indicator development, called *compind* [@compindPackage], focusing on weighting and aggregation, although this is more a toolbox of useful functions for constructing composite indicators, and gives no special consideration to hierarchical structures, uncertainty and sensitivity analysis, and so on.

 The Python library *CIF* gives a number of tools for building composite indicators, from loading data to aggregation and visualisation [@cif].
 This is focused in particular on Business Cycle Analysis.
 Finally, there is a recently launched web-based tool called the *MCDA Index Tool* [@cinelli2021mcda].
 This is mostly focused on multi-criteria decision analysis, and doesn't include different levels of aggregation.
-Nonetheless, for the purposes of MCDA, and certain types of indexes, it is a very useful application.

 ## Why COINr